Meal Prep: Pressure Cooker Chicken Tikka Masala

 - Season chicken with ½ teaspoon salt and black pepper.

-- Heat oil in a pressure cooker set to Sauté.
-Cook and stir onion and garlic in hot oil until onion is translucent, 3 to 4 minutes.
+- Cook and stir onion and garlic in hot oil until onion is translucent, 3 to 4 minutes.
 Stir tomato paste, ginger, garam masala, curry powder, coriander, cumin, turmeric, cardamom, and cayenne with the onion mixture; cook until fragrant, about 30 seconds.

 - Stir tomatoes, reserved tomato juice, and remaining ½ teaspoon salt into the onion mixture.
-Bring to a simmer while scraping any browned bits from the bottom of the pot; add chicken and stir.
+Bring to a simmer while scraping any browned bits from the bottom of the pot; add chicken and stir to coat.

-- Press Sauté and continue to cook until sauce is thickened, 3 to 5 minutes.
+- Press Sauté and bring the sauce in the pot to a simmer; cook until thickened, 3 to 5 minutes.

 - Stir yogurt and lemon juice through the sauce.